Brandon Royval

-Brandon Matthew Royval (born August 6, 1992) is an American professional mixed martial artist.
-He currently competes in the Flyweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2012, Royval has also formerly competed for Legacy Fighting Alliance, where he is a former Legacy Fighting Alliance Flyweight Champion.
-As of February 17, 2023, he is #4 in the UFC flyweight rankings.
+Brandon Matthew Royval (born August 16, 1992) is an American professional mixed martial artist.
+He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2012, Royval has also formerly competed for Legacy Fighting Alliance, where he is a former Legacy Fighting Alliance Flyweight Champion.
+As of July 1, 2025, he is #3 in the UFC flyweight rankings.

 Background

 Born and raised in Denver, Brandon was already training Brazilian jiu-jitsu and Muay Thai at the age of 15.
 Royval has an older brother, Darian.